bep713/madden-franchise/README.md

       // AUTO PARSE - specify if you want the system to automatically parse all tables in the file, or if you want to explicity call file.parse()
       'autoParse': true/false [default: true]

+      // AUTO UNEMPTY - specify if you want the system to automatically determine if an empty field should become un-empty once you edit it.
+      // Warning: may have unintended side-effects if you batch import.
+Enable with caution.
+      'autoUnempty': true/false [default: false]
     }

 #### fields